 Let’s look at an example to help illustrate.

-In this example, we’ll look at the frequency response specs for the famous Shure SM57 dynamic microphone (link to compare prices on Amazon and select retailers).
+In this example, we’ll look at the frequency response specs for the famous Shure SM57 dynamic microphone (link to check the price on Amazon).

 The specifications sheet of the Shure SM57 microphone tells us that the microphone’s frequency response is 40 Hz – 15 kHz.